Constitutional Council Amendment Nepal Approved by National Assembly

 Chairperson Narayan Prasad Dahal presiding over the National Assembly meeting held on Sunday at the Federal Parliament Building in New Baneshwar.
 Photo: Kiran Raj/RSS

-During Sunday’s meeting, Minister for Communication and Information Technology Prithvi Subba Gurung tabled the proposal on behalf of Prime Minister KP Sharma Oli.
-Chairperson Narayan Prasad Dahal announced the unanimous decision.
+Kathmandu: The National Assembly unanimously approved the Constitutional Council Amendment Nepal bill.
+The House of Representatives had previously passed the bill, and Minister for Communication and IT Prithvi Subba Gurung tabled it on behalf of Prime Minister KP Sharma Oli.
+Chairperson Narayan Prasad Dahal confirmed the unanimous decision during Sunday’s session.

 Lawmakers Call for Further Deliberation